BioMorphic-Intelligence-Lab/tactip-main/README.md

-# Aerial Tactile Servoing — Meta Repository
+# Aerial Tactile Servoing — Tactip Main Repository

 This repository is the central place for the **Aerial Tactile Servoing (ATS)** project.
-It aggregates submodules from [DexterousRobot](https://github.com/dexterousrobot) (forked and extended) and contains all code needed to go from raw data collection to a deployed tactile servo controller on a real or simulated robot.

 The project demonstrates tactile servoing on an aerial manipulator using the [TacTip](https://softroboticstoolkit.com/book/tactip) optical tactile sensor.
 A new TacTip embodiment was designed for aerial use, requiring new training data, new models, and a full end-to-end workflow.
+---

+## History

+This repository was pieced together from the various codebases previously published under [DexterousRobot](https://github.com/dexterousrobot), and extended to include the `ur_simulation_suite-tactip` and many changes to facilitate inclusion of force in collection and prediction.

+The old repositories at [DexterousRobot](https://github.com/dexterousrobot) are no longer public.

 ---